AminBhst/brisk/README.md

 ## Features
 - Multi-segment file downloading
 - Download Queues
-- Hotkey (ctrl+alt+A) to quickly add download URLs from the clipboard
+- Hotkey (ctrl+alt+A) to quickly add a download URL from the clipboard

 ## Known issues
-- Notifications are not currently implemented for MacOS
 - Launch on startup and minimize to tray options are unavailable in settings

 ## Features to come